Cannabinoids in Development

 Pharmaceutical Development of Rare Cannabinoids

 InMed is developing a pipeline of rare cannabinoids across a spectrum of therapeutic applications with large unmet medical needs.
-Our pharmaceutical programs include a Phase 2 clinical trial studying the safety and efficacy of cannabinol (CBN) cream for epidermolysis bullosa and preclinical programs in glaucoma and neurodegenerative disease.
+Our pharmaceutical programs include a Phase 2 clinical trial, which has just completed enrollment, studying the safety and efficacy of cannabinol (CBN) cream for epidermolysis bullosa and preclinical programs in glaucoma and neurodegenerative disease.

 InMed is a leader in the therapeutic development of cannabinol (CBN)

 InMed is the first company to advance CBN as a therapeutic product into a clinical trial.
-CBN is the active pharmaceutical ingredient in two of our pharmaceutical development programs – INM-755 cannabinol cream, in Phase 2 clinical development for epidermolysis bullosa, and INM-088 CBN eye drops in preclinical development for glaucoma.
+CBN is the active pharmaceutical ingredient in two of our pharmaceutical development programs – INM-755 cannabinol cream, which has completed enrollment of a Phase 2 clinical trial for epidermolysis bullosa, and INM-088 CBN eye drops in preclinical development for glaucoma.

 CBN is one of several rare cannabinoids found in the Cannabis plant at significantly lower levels relative to the more common THC and CBD.
 InMed is exploring the unique physiological effects of CBN, as well as other rare cannabinoids, and their therapeutic potential to treat disease.